crowdin/context-harvester/README.md

 # Crowdin Context Harvester CLI

-The Crowdin Context Harvester CLI is designed to streamline the process of extracting context for translatable strings in your Crowdin projects.
-By leveraging Large Language Models (LLMs), it automatically analyzes your project code to determine how each key is used, enhancing the accuracy of translations.
+This tool is especially useful when translating UI projects with Crowdin.
+The Crowdin Context Harvester CLI is designed to simplify the process of extracting context for translatable strings in your Crowdin projects.
+Using Large Language Models (LLMs), it automatically analyzes your project code to determine how each key is used.
+This information is extremely useful for the human linguists or AI that will be translating your project keys, and is likely to improve the quality of the translation.

 <div align="center">